OData/v3ProtocolDocument/OData.markdown

 	http://host/service.svc/Customers?$expand=SampleModel.VipCustomer/InHouseStaff

 For each Customer entity in the Customers entity set, the value of all associated InHouseStaff are represented inline if the entity is of type VipCustomer or a subtype of that.
-For entities that are not of type VipCustomer, or any of its subtypes, that entity is returned with no inline representation for the expanded NavigationProperty.
+For entities that are not of type VipCustomer, or any of its subtypes, that entity is returned with no inline representation for the expanded navigation property.

 #### 8.8.3.3.
 The `$select` System Query Option